Futura (typeface): Futura Classic

-FuturaRenner
+Formera

-This free and open source typeface was digitized by Bastien Sozoo in 2011 around his presence at La Cambre art school in Brussels.
-The metal lead type in the letterpress facility of the school were given by Renner to Henry Van de Velde, the school founder, and the original 1927 forms are, as Sozoo described it, "the first draft of Futura as we know it."
-While the capital letters are very similar to their modern counterparts (some visible differences include capital J's descent below the base line and a slightly higher crossbar on capital A), FuturaRenner uses text figures as opposed to the usual lining figures, and the letter forms of r (which has a distinctive dot-and-line styling), m and n (both of which are box-based and unrounded) are in particular contrast to modern Futura adaptations.
-FuturaRenner is available in light and regular weights, both of which are licensed under the SIL Open Font License.
+This free and open source typeface, originally called FuturaRenner, was digitized by Bastien Sozoo in 2011 while a student at La Cambre art school in Brussels.
+The metal lead type in the letterpress facility of the school were given by Renner to Henry Van de Velde, the school's founder, and the original 1927 forms are, as Sozoo described it, "the first draft of Futura as we know it".
+While the capital letters are very similar to their modern counterparts (some visible differences include capital J's descent below the base line and a slightly higher crossbar on capital A), Formera uses text figures as opposed to the usual lining figures, and the letter forms of r (which has a distinctive dot-and-line styling), m and n (both of which are box-based and unrounded) are in particular contrast to modern Futura adaptations.
+Formera is available in light and regular weights, both of which are licensed under the SIL Open Font License.